aedeguzman/aedeguzman.github.io/README.md

 ### Thinking From the Perspective of Business Leaders to Analyse Data More Effectively
 <br/>
 <br/>
-reviewing and analyzing the company's data to provide valuable insights for the CEO and CMO.
-You need to identify the major factors contributing to the current revenue and present these findings from both an operations and marketing perspective.
-Additionally, you are required to suggest key metrics for evaluating business performance and identifying potential areas for expansion, with a focus on demographic data.
-The insights and analytics you prepare will help the management strategically plan for the next year and make informed decisions on business growth.
+I reviewied and analyzed the company's data to provide valuable insights for the CEO and CMO.
+I identified the major factors contributing to the current revenue and present these findings from both an operations and marketing perspective.
+Additionally, I was required to suggest key metrics for evaluating business performance and identifying potential areas for expansion, with a focus on demographic data.
+The insights and analytics I prepared will help the management strategically plan for the next year and make informed decisions on business growth.
 A meeting with the CEO and CMO is scheduled for next month, making it crucial to draft comprehensive and relevant analyses to guide their strategic planning.
 <br/>
 <br/>
 ### Questions for the CEO and CMO